Rim-chan/SpaceNet7-Buildings-Detection/README.rst

 Project Structure
 -----------------
-In this project there is:
+In this project you will find:

 * `requirements.txt <https://github.com/Rim-chan/SpaceNet7-Buildings-Detection/blob/main/requirements.txt>`__ it contains all the necessary libraries;
 * `scripts <https://github.com/Rim-chan/SpaceNet7-Buildings-Detection/tree/main/scripts>`__ contains a modular code;